1337kiwi/1337kiwi.github.io/source/_posts/2024-08-11-side-channel-attacks.md

 ![Leak Point Graph](/assets/dpa/1/correlation.png)

-The RSA implementation was done on an FPGA, therefore, we will use a hamming distance power model.
+The AES implementation was done on an FPGA, therefore, we will use a hamming distance power model.
 For each input byte, the FPGA will store the initial input, then we will perform the addRoundKey operation.

 ### Breaking Apart the Maximum Correlation into 2